SiGiL-Cpp/CppCraft/pages/02-types.md

 data.
 It guarantees to be large enough to encode the maximum size of any piece of data on the given architecture.

-The very point of the x64 architecture is to supports larger data-types than x86, so it is only natural for `std::size_t` to differ between these two architectures.
+The very point of the x64 architecture is to support larger data-types than x86, so it is only natural for `std::size_t` to differ between these two architectures.
 ```